ALE-Bench: A Benchmark for Long-Horizon Objective-Driven Algorithm Engineering: Related Work

 Longer-horizon programming benchmarks that require more than producing a short code snippet include SWE-Bench~\citep{swe-bench24}, MLE-Bench~\citep{mle-bench24}, and TheAgentCompany \citep{theagentcompany24}.
 While SWE-Bench and TheAgentCompany remain pass/fail evaluations, both MLE-Bench and ALE-Bench allow for score-based observation of continuous improvement.
 MLE-Bench is drawn from Kaggle competitions and therefore assesses data-centric machine learning skills, thus operating in a domain different from ALE-Bench.
 Furthermore, MLE-Bench requires a GPU environment and its evaluation is costly, whereas ALE-Bench uses only a CPU environment and is resource-friendly.

 A line of research tackles combinatorial optimization problems with machine learning approaches such as graph neural networks and reinforcement learning~\cite{ml-combopt-gnn22,ml-combopt-gnn24}.
 Those studies train specialized models for a single, pre-defined task, where the model receives an instance as input and directly outputs a solution.
 Our setting is fundamentally different because the tasks are not pre-defined, described in natural language, and solved by writing code.
 To the best of our knowledge, the only prior work that has studied problems from the score-based contest is FunSearch~\cite{funsearch24}, which explores using LLMs to refine portions of a human-written template.
+While works like EoH~\cite{liu2024evolution} and ReEvo~\cite{ye2024reevo} also focus on solving NP-hard problems with LLMs, they do not address problems from score-based contests.
+Our benchmark is distinct in that it enables a large-scale performance comparison against thousands of human contestants, providing a unique perspective on the capabilities of LLMs.